Who is Interstate Recovery Service?

 Phone number: (800) 664-4946

-Should I contact or pay Interstate Recovery Service, Inc.?
+Should I contact or pay Interstate Recovery Service?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Interstate Recovery Service for millions of clients nationwide.
+The most effective way to deal with Interstate Recovery Service is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Interstate Recovery Service on behalf of their clients.

 And they may be able to help you too.

-Will Interstate Recovery Service, Inc. sue me or garnish my wages?
+Will Interstate Recovery Service sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Interstate Recovery Service again.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.